Bacteriology Laboratory — Marshall–Adams Hall (1902) SR

 Dr. Walter Adams, official portrait as M.S.U.
 President.
 Photo Credit: M.S.U.
 Archives.

 Walter Adams was born in Vienna, Austria, emigrating to the United States as a young man.
-He embraced his adopted country with unwavering patriotism, serving in World War II first with the 83rd Infantry Division and later with the 11th Armored Division, and earning the Bronze Star for heroic conduct.
+He embraced his adopted country with unwavering patriotism, serving in World War II first with the 83rd Infantry Division and later with the 11th Armored Division, and was awarded the Bronze Star for heroic conduct.
 After the war he completed his Ph.D. at Yale before joining the M.S.C. faculty in 1947.
 He became a Professor of Economics in 1956, and a Distinguished Professor just four years later.

 Following the retirement of John A. Hannah, Adams assumed the Presidency of M.S.U. on April 1, 1969.
 From the outset he declared he would only hold the post on an interim basis until a suitable replacement could be found, even though he soon proved to have a talent for the job.
 For nine short months he led the University through some of its most troubled times, handling student strikes and campus unrest with diplomacy and aplomb.
 In spite of his popularity with students, faculty, and the Board of Trustees—and a petition with 20,000 signatures begging him to remain as President—on January 1, 1970, Adams returned to his calling as Economics Professor.